Skip to main content

 Post-processing customization

 To customize your records just before sending them to Algolia, create a productRecordCustomizer.js file in the int_algolia/cartridge/configuration/ directory.
-This permits to do post-processing operations on the final records, after fetching all attributes.
+This lets the cartridge post-process the final records, after fetching all attributes.
 This file must export a function that takes as parameter the final Algolia record and does modifications on it:

 JavaScript